anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Vouchers are signed objects from the Manufacturer's Authorized Signing Authority (MASA).
 The MASA issues the voucher and provides it via the domain registrar to the pledge.
 {{RFC8366}} specifies the format of the voucher artifacts.
+{{I-D.ietf-anima-rfc8366bis}} further enhances the format of the voucher artifacts and also the voucher-request.

 For the certificate enrollment of devices, BRSKI relies on EST {{RFC7030}} to request and distribute customer site/domain specific device certificates.
-EST in turn relies relies for authentication and authorization of the certification request on the credentials used by for underlying TLS between the EST client and the EST server.
+EST in turn relies relies for authentication and authorization of the certification request on the credentials used by the underlying TLS between the EST client and the EST server.

 BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as client (referred to as initiator mode by this document).
 BRSKI with pledge in responder mode (BRSKI-PRM) defined in this document allows the pledge to act as server, so that it can be triggered to generate bootstrapping requests in the customer site/domain.